xkikiyaa/GrubTheme/README.md

-This is a Grub theme with Alya
+This is a Grub theme with Ellen Joe

 To install first clone the repository
 ```